publisha/shakespeare_repo/workshop_week1/README.md

 ![][image-2]

-In the following weeks we will convert our text to a more sustainable format (ICML), but for this exercise Microsoft Word is our chosen format.
+In the following weeks we will convert our text to a more appropriate format (ICML), but for this exercise **Microsoft Word** is our chosen format.

 ### Starting InDesign
 Open InDesign.
 You can find the application by selecting the Launchpad on the dock (lower left).